libondev/debugger-for-console/README.md

   "debugger-for-console.autoSave": false,

-  // What kind of quotation marks to use when inserting statements "debugger-for-console.quote": "'",
+  // What kind of quotation marks to use when inserting statements
+  // Some languages that enforce the use of double quotes may not be valid, e.g. go "debugger-for-console.quote": "'",

   // Whether to insert emoji